Robin Kankapankatja

-Robin Kankapankatja (born c.
-1930) is an Australian Aboriginal artist.
+Kunmanara Tjilpi Kankapankatja (c.
+1930 – January 2013), Robin Kankapankatja, was an Australian Aboriginal artist.
 He worked for most of his life as a labourer and conservationist.
 He is the manager and senior traditional owner of Walalkara, a homeland and Indigenous protected area on the Aṉangu Pitjantjatjara Yankunytjatjara Lands.
 He began work as an artist in 2004, aged in his 70s.
 His artworks are now held in several major galleries in Australia.

-Life
+Biography

-Robin was born at Walalkara, a place in the Great Victoria Desert near Kaltjiti, South Australia.
+Robin Kankapankatja was born at Walalkara, a place in the Great Victoria Desert near Kaltjiti, South Australia.
 His father was Pitjantjatjara from the land west of Watarru; his mother was Yankunytjatjara from Makiri, northwest of Walalkara.
 Robin grew up living a traditional, nomadic life in the area around Kaltjiti.
 The first time he saw a whitefella was when he was a young teenager.
 As a young man, he worked on the cattle stations at Welbourne Hill and Everard Park.

 When he was much older, Robin moved back to Walalkara and set up an outstation for his family on his homelands.
-He lives there with his wife, Tyayangka, and his children.
-Kankapankatja is the senior traditional owner (nguraṟitja) of Walalkara.
-The people that live on this outstation are all part of his family.
-They are the land managers of Walalkara Indigenous Protected Area, a federally protected reserve created from an agreement between the Robin family and the Australian government.
+He lived there with his wife, Tyayangka, and his children.
+Kankapankatja was the senior traditional owner (nguraṟitja) of Walalkara.
+The people that lived on this outstation were all part of his family.
+They were the land managers of Walalkara Indigenous Protected Area, a federally protected reserve created from an agreement between the Robin family and the Australian government.
 It covers 700000 ha of the Great Victoria Desert.
 Until 2008, Kankapankatja and his wife Tyayangka worked as rangers of the reserve.
 When they retired, their children took over its management.
+Robin Kankapankatja died in January 2013.